UPI

 When creating the initial payment, the amount to be debited for future subscription charges must be specified.
 This amount appears in the customer’s UPI app when the mandate, which authorizes subsequent payments, is created.

-To ensure clarity for merchants, the amount for the product or subscription that the merchant plans to charge in future payments will be shown to the customer.
+To ensure clarity for merchants, the amount for the product or subscription that the merchant plans to charge in future payments should be displayed from your side to the customer.
+You must display the mandate message clearly in the checkout, which may require designer and front-end coordination.
 This allows the customer to review the payment terms at the time of mandate creation.

 Any payment below the amount specified in the initial request occurs without additional confirmation from the customer.
 However, the customer still receives notifications the day before the subsequent payment and can cancel the subscription at any time.